-Residential development in the countryside, outside defined settlement boundaries, will be restricted to small scale rural exception sites needed to meet local affordable housing needs.
-Schemes will only be considered favourably on appropriate sites where they are supported by a Local Housing Needs Assessment.
+Residential development proposals in the countryside, outside defined settlement boundaries, will need to demonstrate that the scheme respects the character and appearance of landscapes and the built environment and preserves or enhances the historic environment and biodiversity.
+Small scale rural exception sites needed to meet local affordable housing needs will be considered favourably on appropriate sites provided a local need is demonstrated by the Parish Council on behalf of their residents, based on evidence gained from an approved local housing needs survey.
 Where there is an identified need for certain types of housing, schemes must demonstrate how these needs have been met.
-Proposals should be supported by the relevant Parish Council.